MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 ---
-title: Directory Service Account recommendations
+title: Directory Service account recommendations
-description: Learn how to configure the Directory Service Account (DSA) to work with Microsoft Defender for Identity. ms.date: 12/22/2021 ms.topic: how-to
+description: Learn how to configure the Directory Service account (DSA) to work with Microsoft Defender for Identity. ms.date: 12/22/2021 ms.topic: how-to
 ---

-# Microsoft Defender for Identity Directory Service Account recommendations
+# Microsoft Defender for Identity Directory Service account recommendations

-Learn how to create a Directory Service Account (DSA), and configure it to work with Microsoft Defender for Identity.
+Learn how to create a Directory Service account (DSA), and configure it to work with Microsoft Defender for Identity.

 ## Introduction

-The Directory Services Account (DSA) in Defender for Identity is used by the sensor to perform the following functions:
+The Directory Service account (DSA) in Defender for Identity is used by the sensor to perform the following functions:

 - At startup, the sensor connects to the domain controller using LDAP with the DSA account credentials.